Go straight to the demonstrators: Alphabet CipherTelegraph Cipher

 Introduction

-Dodgson’s interest in ciphers and the processes he developed are referred to in his diaries and letters and in two cases, were privately published.
+Dodgson’s interest in ciphers and the processes he developed are referred to in his diaries and letters and in two cases (the Alphabet Cipher and the Telegraph Cipher), were privately published.
 These are the primary sources of information relating to his work and interest in this subject and the foundation for these pages and facilities.

 The level of Dodgson’s interest in ciphers around this time is unknown.
 His proposed article for The Train might have been a simple explanation of known coding systems of the time or he might have already developed some processes of his own.
 It is probably safe to assume, at least, that he was exploring the concept and understanding what had been developed so far.